trane-project/trane-music/courses/major_pentatonic_scale/lesson_G_flat/exercise_4/back.md

-The note in degree number 4 of the G♭ major pentatonic scale is D♭.
+The note in degree number 4 of the G♭ Major Pentatonic scale is D♭.